 Floating & Suspended Solids

-Does your wastewater treatment system have a problem with floating or suspended solids?
+Does your industrial wastewater treatment system have a problem with floating or suspended solids?
 Is it a constant problem or an occasional problem?

 There are several situations that may be the culprit.
 Below are some solutions to floating or suspended solids.